abpframework/abp/docs/en/Audit-Logging.md

 });
 ````

-`options.EntityHistorySelectors` actually a list of type predicate.
+`options.EntityHistorySelectors` is actually a list of type predicate.
 You can write a lambda expression to define your filter.

 The example selector below does the same of the `AddAllEntities()` extension method defined above: